aaronhurt/rlm_couchbase/README.md

 =============

 Stores radius accounting data directly into Couchbase and allows you to authorize users from documents created in Couchbase..
 You can use any radius attribute as a document key.
 The default will try to use Acct-Unique-Session-Id and fallback to Acct-Session-Id if Acct-Unique-Session-Id is not present (needs acct_unique policy in preacct to generate the unique id).
 Different status types (start/stop/update) are merged into a single document for easy view writing.
 To generate the calledStationSSID fields you will need to use the rewrite_called_station_id policy in the preacct section of your config.
-Similarly to get the 'Stripped-User-Name' and 'Stripped-User-Domain' I create a file in ```raddb/policy.d/``` with the following content:
+Similarly to get the 'Stripped-User-Name' and 'Stripped-User-Domain' attributes I create a file in ```raddb/policy.d/``` with the following content:

     ## nt domain regex
     simple_nt_regexp = "^([^\\\\\\\\]*)(\\\\\\\\(.*))$"